Editorial Board Members versus section editors

-For most journals published by JMIR Publications, we are continuously accepting applications from senior scientists to join the editorial board.
+For most journals published by JMIR Publications, we are continuously accepting applications from senior scientists to join the editorial board and/or to act as section editors.
 Generally, for most journals you should hold a PhD, MD or engineering degree, or similar higher degree and have a publication track record (h-index>8).

 While there are always exceptions (in particular for new journals, where the editor-in-chief recruits inaugural EB members), the usual route is to first become an author (How to become an author at JMIR) and a peer-reviewer for JMIR journals (How can I become a peer-reviewer and what are the qualifications required?).